shawntz/eyeris/cran-comments.md

 ## CRAN Submission

-This major release delivers multiple performance enhancements and feature improvements, reducing processing time and improving overall efficiency across the pipeline.
+This patch release improves dependency management for Arrow and DuckDB to prevent installation issues on macOS and other platforms.

 ## Notes